librick/blog/content/posts/bidirectional-totp/index.md

 Adding a second code implies a twofold increase in the amount of time required by a user to authenticate to a service.
 Further, TOTP codes aren't intuitive to a non-technical audience.
 In my opinion, this is evidenced by a lack of wider adoption.
 Adding a second code to the mix only increases the potential for confusion.

-I understand the absence of a widely-implemented bi-directional TOTP standard in light of these constraints.
+I understand the absence of a widely implemented bi-directional TOTP standard in light of these constraints.

 ## Appendix: Phishing vs TOTP Timeouts